surgiie/vault-cli/README.md

 SOME_CUSTOM_NAME="The content"
 SOME_OTHER_CUSTOM_NAME="The other content"
 ```

+### Including Other/Non-Vault Env Variables In Export.
+If you want to include some other env variables in your env file that are not your vault items in the exported `.env` file, you can use the `--include` option:

+`vault export:env-file --export="some-item-name" --include="SOME_ENV_VARIABLE_NAME:THE_VALUE` :

+In this example, `SOME_ENV_VARIABLE_NAME="THE_VALUE"` will be included in your exported .env file.

 ## Symlinking Vault Item Content To Files:

 If you have vault item content you want to symlink to a file, you can run the `symlink` command.
 For example, if your vault contains a private ssh key and you wish to symlink it to the `.ssh` directory: